Cosmoglobe/zodipy/docs/introduction.md

 - Planck 2018 [`"planck18"`] ([Planck Collaboration et al. 2020](https://ui.adsabs.harvard.edu/abs/2020A&A...641A...3P))
 - Odegard [`"odegard"`] ([Odegard et al. 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...877...40O/abstract))

-The names in the brackets are the string representations used in the `zodipy.Model` object to select the model.
+The names in the brackets are the string representations used in the [`Model`][zodipy.Model] object to select the model.

-If you see a missing model or wish to add a new one, please open an issue on GitHub.
+If you see a missing model or wish to add a new one, please feel free to open an issue on GitHub.
 Contributors are very welcome!

 ## Related scientific papers